Page 1 – Albatrosses

 Albatrosses are the largest of the seabirds.
 They are most frequently seen in the oceans of the southern hemisphere south of about 30° latitude, and in the northern hemisphere in the north Pacific Ocean.
 They come ashore only to breed, usually on remote islands, and this lifestyle has meant that until recently little was known about them and their travels across the world.

 Albatrosses belong to the Procellariiformes, or petrels, a distinctive group of marine birds readily identified by their nostrils being sheathed in prominent horny tubes arising near the base of the bill.
 Other features of petrels are the hooked beak tip, long legs, webbed feet for swimming, and a thick coat of feathers with insulation usually augmented by a layer of fat below the skin.
-Like other seabirds they swallow salt water when feeding, so they have a salt gland behind each eye.
+Like other seabirds they swallow salt water when feeding, so they have a salt gland above each eye.
 This removes excess salt from their bloodstream.
 The salty solution then drains from the tubes along their bill.

 Tears of the albatross